Understanding Eid al-Adha: The Festival of Sacrifice Understanding Eid al-Adha: The Festival of Sacrifice

 What is Eid al-Adha?

-How is Eid al-Adha Celebrated?
+Why is Eid al-Adha So Significant?